Junior Mentor Program

 Junior Mentors “Champions in Training” Speakers Bureau

-Our kids are rich in experience in overcoming challenges.
+Our youth are rich in experience in overcoming challenges.
 Many have survived homelessness, poverty, have battled and overcome addictions, and are in the throes of substantial changes.
 They learn that their experiences make them strong and that they can teach and inspire others.